 • 1/4 cup granulated sugar (regular)

-• gel color (orange)
+• gel colour (orange)

 For any macaron, you’d need pretty much the same ingredients for the shell.